RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Irfan Ahmed
+Name: Mustafa
-Registration Number: BSNU25101050
+Registration Number: BSNU25101038

 This repository is created as part of Lab Activity #1.